- As low as $328/Night

 - Private vacation home

-Watch the horses graze, walk miles of wooded trails, kayak, swim, appreciate the beach, pet the donkeys, savor the enchanting new home located above a four stall active horse barn.
+Watch the horses graze, walk miles of wooded trails, kayak, swim, savor the beach, pet the donkeys, appreciate the enchanting new home located above a four stall active horse barn.
 Located 15 mins. from handsome downtown Elizabeth City, NC.

 About the Area